 Unlike the best man, you won’t have a laundry list of tasks to complete ahead of the big day, but you should be available in any situations where assistance is required.
 Although it’s traditionally the best man who’ll sort the stag do, you might want to be on hand to help out with securing bookings, putting a deposit down on whatever activity you decide to do, and generally making sure the lads have a great time.

 Featured above: Personalised Burlap Aisle Runner With Equestrian Monogram

 The perfect usher is ready to leap into action at a moment’s notice, putting his friends’ happiness above his own on their wedding day.
 The perfect usher is a calm and polite helper who enhances the smooth running of the day.
 On the big day, your duties will include anything from directing guests to their seats at the ceremony, to helping wheelchair bound guests find their place in the venue, to acting as a back up for storing important phone numbers of suppliers and key wedding party members.

 On the morning of the wedding, ushers will most likely have their transport already arranged by the groom, or travel to the ceremony together with the groom and best man.
 As an usher you should ensure you arrive no less than half an hour before the ceremony, ideally well before any early guests.
 You may at this time collect your buttonhole, order of service sheets, seating plans, etc., and discuss any issues.

 You’ll probably be asked to:

 - Escort guests from their cars to the venue; knowing what British weather is like, we suggest you have a brolly to hand.

-- Assist with getting guests’s cars parked–no, you won’t be a valet, but you should have a general knowledge of where guests can and cannot park their cars.
+- Assist with getting guests’ cars parked—you won’t be a valet, but you should have a general knowledge of where guests can and can’t park their cars.

 - Help direct guests to which side of the venue they should sit, although this is a more traditional role and more modern ceremonies encourage all of the guests to sit together.